SketchyMaze/doodle/README.md

     will not release unless it receives a power signal from another linked doodad.
 For example, one Button that links to a Sticky Button will release the sticky button if pressed.
+- **Switches**
+  - Switch: when touched by the player or other doodad, the switch will toggle its state from "OFF" to "ON" or vice versa.
+Link it to an Electric Door to open/close the door.
+Link switches _to each other_ as well as to a door, and all switches will stay in sync with their ON/OFF state when any switch is pressed.

 ## Developer Console